Getting started with BurnP3+

 This Quickstart tutorial demonstrates the Cell2Fire fire growth model, which has already been added as a package in this template library.

-This information can be found by selecting File > Library Datafeeds and navigating to the General tab.
+This information can be found by selecting File > Library Datasheets and navigating to the General tab.
 Under Packages, you’ll find that the burnP3PlusCell2Fire package has been added.

 Next, in the Library Explorer window, double click on Definitions.
-Definitions are project datafeeds containing data shared across all scenarios for a project.
+Definitions are project datasheets containing data shared across all scenarios for a project.

 Navigate to the BurnP3+ tab, under the Fuels tab, click Fuel Types.
 Here, you will find a Name list for each of the fuel types present in the fuel grid, which the model requires as input.
 This example library already contains a fuel grid with two fuel types: Boreal Spruce and Lodgepole Pine Slash.
 Note that these names are free-form and can be arbitrary.
 Each Name is associated with an ID that must correspond to the labels given to each fuel type in the fuel grid loaded for each scenario.